 Select Update all tools automatically.

-You can also configure the update settings for every managed IDE instance separately:
+You can also configure the update settings for every managed IDE instance separately.

 Open the Toolbox App, click the screw nut icon for the necessary instance, and select Settings.

-Choose whether you want to stay on the current major version, automatically update the instance, and what update channel to use:
+Under Updates, choose whether you want to stay on the current major version, automatically update the instance, and what update channel to use:

 Release: Update only to stable releases that are recommended for production.